 Oct.
 30, 6-8 p.m.
 Free.
 See more than 80 beautiful, silly and spooky jack-o’-lanterns created by Fearrington gardeners and chefs.
 Enjoy a spooky storytime at McIntyre’s Books at 6, 6:30 and 7 p.m.

 Oct.
 18, 6-9 p.m.
 Admission is a canned food donation for the Durham Rescue Mission.
 Ghosts and ghouls of all ages tour a haunted house, and enjoy costume contests and carnival games.

 The Halle Cultural Arts Center

 237 N. Salem St., Apex

 Oct.
-28, 7-9:30 p.m.
-Purchase tickets online at etix.com. $5/couple, $2/additional child.
-Parent and child enjoy dance contests, costume contests and fun tricks and treats.
+26, 7-9:30 p.m.
+Purchase tickets online at etix.com/ticket/p/8697361/goblins-groove-family-dance-apex-halle-cultural-arts-center. $5/parent-child couple, $2/additional child.
+Parent and child enjoy dance contests, costume contests, a haunted art gallery and other treats.
 Costumes encouraged.
 Snacks and punch provided.

 Hallow-Eno at West Point on the Eno Park

 Oct.
 31, 6-9 p.m.
 Free.
 Enjoy campfire stories and songs, hayrides, face painting and treats for ages 12 and younger.

 Sponsored by all of the District 1 Boo Crew Community Centers in Raleigh: Abbotts Creek, Brier Creek, Greystone, Lake Lynn, Millbrook and Optimist.